Katatonia: Formation and early years (1991–1997)

-The band was first formed in 1991 by Jonas Renkse and Anders Nyström as a two piece studio-based project.
-Renkse would provide clean and screamed vocals and drums, while Nyström would provide all bass and guitars.
+The band was formed in 1991 by Jonas Renkse and Anders Nyström as a two-piece studio-based project.
+Renkse would provide clean and screamed vocals and drums, while Nyström would provide bass and guitars.
 Renkse was the primary lyricist, while Nyström was the primary music composer.

-The duo had been working together with music in some capacity since 1987, but became serious about making music in 1991, when they began work on their first release, the demo Jhva Elohim Meth...
+The duo had been working together in some capacity since 1987, but properly started making music in 1991, when work started on the first release, the demo titled Jhva Elohim Meth...
 The Revival.
-The release, along with the next few subsequent releases by the band, were of the death/doom metal sound, with the members being inspired and influenced by the rise of death metal becoming popular in Europe at the time.
-The release was enough of a hit in the underground metal scene to garner the attention of a small music label, Vic Records, which re-released it as an EP in 1993, which helped gain more exposure for the duo.
-The newfound popularity found them recruiting a bass guitarist, Guillaume Le Huche, so the trio could play live performances, and returning to the studio to recreate a debut full-length album.
+The release, along with subsequent releases by the band, were of the death/doom metal sound, with the members being inspired and influenced by the rise of death metal becoming popular in Europe at the time.
+The release garnered the attention of a small music label, Vic Records, which re-released it as an EP in 1993, helping gain more exposure for the duo.

+The newfound popularity found them recruiting a bass guitarist, Guillaume Le Huche, so the trio could play live performances and return to the studio to record a debut full-length album.
 The resulting work, Dance of December Souls, was released in late 1993.
 The album's bleak melancholy and despair of their sound continued to give them the classification of death-doom.

-After touring in support of the album, the trio recorded another EP, For Funerals to Come..., which was released in early 1995.
+After touring in support of the album, the trio recorded an EP, For Funerals to Come..., which was released in early 1995.
 However, Le Huche left the band shortly after, and issues finding a replacement found the band break up for a year, while Renkse and Nystrom worked separately on their own projects.
 Of note, Renkse started up a new band, October Tide, with guitarist Fredrik Norrman.
 After working some with Norrman on the project, Renkse decided to revive Katatonia with Norrman as the new third member.

-After the year off, the band reformed in 1996 to record and release a second studio album, Brave Murder Day.
+After the year off, the band regrouped in 1996 to record and release a second studio album, Brave Murder Day.
 In addition to Fredrik Norrman contributing guitars to the album, the band also recruited Renkse's friend, Mikael Åkerfeldt of the band Opeth, to perform the screamed vocals, as Renkse became unable to do them himself anymore due to medical issues.
 The release, alongside the EP Sounds of Decay released with the same lineup the next year, were considered their last in the genre of doom/death metal, with the band starting to focus more on clean vocals in subsequent releases.
 To promote the album, the band recruited Mikael Oretoft to play bass and they embarked on their first European tour with progressive metal band In the Woods...